zeek/zeek/doc/scripting/index.rst

 ordered data type, you cannot guarantee the order of the elements as the ``for`` loop processes.

-To test for membership in a set the ``in`` statment can be combined with an ``if`` statement to return a true or false value.
+To test for membership in a set the ``in`` statement can be combined with an ``if`` statement to return a true or false value.
 If the exact element in the condition is already in the set, the condition returns true and the body executes.
 The ``in`` statement can also be